Don Hertzfeldt: Animation Mixtape

+Paper Trail

+Hertzfeldt's latest film Paper Trail premiered at the 2026 Sundance Film Festival and was awarded the Special Jury Prize for Creative Vision.
+The jury described the film as "a meticulous and brilliantly crafted example of how a single idea, which unfolds with vision and ingenuity, can expand our way of seeing the world... a roving journey of one man's life, twisting and turning along the way with moments that are at once playful, banal, sincere, and, in the end, deeply moving."

+In 2026, Paper Trail won the Annecy Crystal, the first time an American film won the grand prize at the Annecy International Animation Film Festival in 22 years.

+Paper Trail also won an award for "Visual Poetry" from the Hiroshima International Animation Festival, the Audience Award and Best Animated Short Film at SXSW, and the Golden Gate Award from the San Francisco International Film Festival.
+The San Francisco jury called Paper Trail "one of those rare short films that comes around only every so often, and one that will likely go on to be referenced as a tentpole of animated storytelling... [it] may well be Hertzfeldt's masterstroke."

+In its review, Cineuropa called Paper Trail "one of the most poignant milestones in animation history."

 Other work

 In December 2013, Hertzfeldt released a graphic novel, The End of the World, through independent publisher Antibookclub.
 The 216-page book was described in his blog as containing many years of leftover film ideas reshaped into an experimental new story: "If the films were albums, I guess these would be the B-sides."
 In 2019, Random House announced they would be printing a new edition of The End of the World in wide release.

 In 2013, Hertzfeldt created a 30-second piece called Day Sleeper on an iPad for the National Film Board of Canada.
 It was animated using their app, a tribute to experimental animator Norman McLaren.

 In 2021, Hertzfeldt animated and directed On Memory, a non-fiction special feature included on the World of Tomorrow: The First Three Episodes Blu-ray.

 Hertzfeldt created the animated logo for Jennifer Lawrence's production company, Excellent Cadaver.
 The logo debuted with the release of Causeway in 2022.

-In 2024 it was announced that Hertzfeldt is collaborating with Ari Aster on an animated feature film called Antarctica.
+In 2024, it was announced that Hertzfeldt is collaborating with Ari Aster on an animated feature film called Antarctica.